whwangChina/subcommission-ordovician/pages/conference.md

 ## Past Conferences

+#### 2nd Annual meeting of IGCP 735 in Marrakesh, Morocco, October 2022

+The second annual meeting of IGCP 735 was held from 19-29 October at Cadi-Ayyad University, Marrakesh (Morocco).
+Field excursions were held to Lower Palaeozoic sections of the Anti-Atlas.
+Conference website: <http://ens-marrakech.ac.ma/projets/igcp735/>

+---

 #### IGCP 653 Workshop, Lyon, France, November 2021

-The concluding meeting of IGCP 653 will occur in Lyon, France from 29-30 November 2021.
+The concluding meeting of IGCP 653 occurred in Lyon, France from 29-30 November 2021.

 More information is here: <https://bit.ly/3mLOlFg>.